wombleton/gitlaw-nz/acts/C/Crown Research Institutes Act 1992.md

-    (2) Notwithstanding anything in this Act, the [Crown Entities Act 2004][70], or the Companies Act 1955, and notwithstanding any rule of law or the constitution of any Crown Research Institute, where this section applies, the Prime Minister may from time to time, after consultation with the shareholding Ministers, by notice in writing give to the board of a Crown Research Institute such directions with respect to the operations of the Crown Research Institute as the Prime Minister considers necessary in the circumstances.
+    (2) Notwithstanding anything in this Act, the [Crown Entities Act 2004][70], or the [Companies Act 1993][149], and notwithstanding any rule of law or the constitution of any Crown Research Institute, where this section applies, the Prime Minister may from time to time, after consultation with the shareholding Ministers, by notice in writing give to the board of a Crown Research Institute such directions with respect to the operations of the Crown Research Institute as the Prime Minister considers necessary in the circumstances.

     (3) Where, pursuant to subsection (2), the Prime Minister gives any directions to the board of a Crown Research Institute, that board shall ensure that those directions are complied with.